mikedilger/mosaic-spec/docs/kinds.md

 Bit 4: If on, the contents of this record are considered to be `printable` (human readable).

-Bits 7, 6 and 5: RESERVED and MUST be 0
+Bits 15-5: RESERVED and MUST be 0

 ## Kind Registry